dkarthe/webjeda-blog/_posts/2016-01-05-how-to-create-a-jekyll-blog.md

 ---
 {% endhighlight %}

-If you want to start writing posts then read: [How to edit Jekyll post](/an-easy-way-to-edit-posts-in-jekyll/)
+If you want to start writing posts then read: [How to edit Jekyll posts](/an-easy-way-to-edit-posts-in-jekyll/)

-This is how we host a project website.
-In Github, we have two types of hosting - User Pages and Project Pages.
+This is how we host a project website or blog.
+In github, we have two types of hosting - **User Pages** and **Project Pages**.
 The method described above is Project Pages.

 ## How to host a Jekyll blog on User Pages?